SrijanBadhya/Debsoc/Running the PES Debsoc.md

 which are fair, so decide what you feel.

 ---

 When only one person shows up to a session and you don't feel like cancelling the session and sending them away, this is a great time to teach debate (if you have the time and bandwidth).
-What's great about this is that you can make the lesson personalized, understand their thinking process, and tune it precisely.
-From what I've seen, this has the most direct impact on their approach to debates as a whole, more than giving them advice post a debate.
+What's great about this is that you can make the lesson personalized, understand their thinking process, and then tune it precisely.
+From what I've seen, this has the most direct impact on their approach to debates as a whole,zzZ more than just giving them advice post a debate.
 It's also low stakes practice for you to conduct a matter session in the future.
 It's not unfair that they got access to this personalized coaching and others didn't, because they're the ones that showed up.